madox2/vim-ai/README.md

 \    "populate_options": 0,
 \    "open_chat_command": "preset_below",
 \    "scratch_buffer_keep_open": 0,
+\    "paste_mode": 1,
 \  },
 \}

+" Notes:
+" ui.paste_mode
+" - if disabled code indentation will work but AI doesn't always respond with a code block "   therefore it could be messed up
+" - find out more in vim's help `:help paste`
 ```

 ### Using chat engine for completion and edits